GeoinformationSystems/MetadataFromGeodata/README.md

 This project is one result of the project GeoKur.
 Look at the project page https://geokur.geo.tu-dresden.de/ for further information.

+**Publication:** Some results of this tool were published at AGILE 2021.
+The paper can be found here https://doi.org/10.5194/agile-giss-2-41-2021 .
+All examples from the paper are given in the folder examplesAGILE2021.

 ## Usage
 Use the IDE of your choice and build, e.g., a jar file.
 The package needs one argument - the filename of a property file.
 This file must contain all information to run the main method.
 An example is given in config/propertiesExample.txt.
-A ready to run jar file can be found in the folder examplesAGILE2021.
+A precompiled jar file is given in the folder target.

 *Minimum content of a property file*:
 - `geodata = filenameGeodata.xxx` is the file name to geospatial data for metadata extraction